 The City will use CDBG, ESG, HOME and HOPWA funds to provide a variety of services within the City of Tulsa.
 The sections below address specific projects recommended for funding.
-A complete list of activities recommended for funding, by source, is included in Appendix A
+Resolution 19899, outlining the final funding recommendations for PY18 by grant, was signed on May 14, 2018.
+A copy of the resolution is attached in Appendix A